-We saw people securing spots two hours ahead of “Believe…In Holiday Magic” Fireworks Spectacular.
-I would definitely not recommend doing this.
+We saw people securing spots two hours ahead of “Believe…In Holiday Magic” Fireworks Spectacular so I expected an extravagant show.
 The castle and Main Street projections are nice and the fireworks are pretty, but I would grab a spot last minute next time.
 We wasted too much of our park time setting up for a premium castle view spot.

 Pro tip: Make sure you have a good view of the left side of the castle.
 Most of the fireworks tend to be on that side.

-I think my favorite part of “Believe…In Holiday Magic” Fireworks Spectacular was at the end of the show.
-That is when the “snow” starts falling over Main Street and a small area around Sleeping Beauty’s castle.
-The fluffy “snow” makes for great ambiance and as a bonus it smells like gingerbread!
-I like this Disneyland snow a lot better than the snow we get at home.
+My favorite part of “Believe…In Holiday Magic” Fireworks Spectacular was at the end when the “snow” starts falling over Main Street and a small area around Sleeping Beauty’s castle.
+The fluffy “snow” makes for great ambiance and as a bonus it smells like gingerbread.
+I like this Disneyland snow a lot better than the real snow we get at home.

 Wintertime Enchantment at Sleeping Beauty’s Winter Castle generally occurs twice a night during the holiday season.
 This show brings the castle from darkness to stunning beauty with some music and minor castle projections.

-Although not a bad show, I did regret spending so much time staking out a spot.
-Don’t miss out on the other spectacular Christmas activities to see it, but stop by if you happen to catch the show.
+Although not a bad show, I did regret spending a lot of time staking out a spot.
+Don’t miss out on the other spectacular Christmas activities to see it, but certainly stop by if you happen to catch the show.

 Final Thoughts On Visiting Disneyland At Christmas

 Disneyland has an incredible number of unique offerings for the Christmas season that are included in your admission unlike special After Hours Events at Disney World.
 To enjoy everything Christmas at Disneyland offers plan your trip for sometime between November 12, 2021 and January 9, 2022.